The Science of Reading: What It Is and Why It Matters for Your Child

 Sign in to save

-The core finding is consistent: reading is not a natural skill.
-Unlike spoken language, which humans acquire automatically with exposure, written language has to be explicitly taught.
-And the most effective way to teach it is through systematic, structured instruction in phonics — the relationship between sounds and letters.
+Unlike spoken language, which children absorb naturally through exposure, written language has to be deliberately taught.
+The most effective way to do that — consistently, across decades of research — is through systematic phonics instruction: explicit, sequential teaching of the relationship between sounds and letters.

 What do my child's screening results actually mean?